pjr93/tab-organizer/README.md

 ## Saving and loading

-There are two kinds of save states: internal and download.
+There are two kinds of save states: **internal** and **download**.

-Internal states are states that are saved in the local chromium storage.
+Internal save states are states that are saved in the local chromium storage.
 You can save and load at will up to 50Mb I believe.

-External states are states that are saved locally by a .json file.
+Download save states are states that are saved locally by a .json file.
 These have to be sent through downloads and uploads, but otherwise will save and restore all of your tabs

 WARNING: I noticed brave://extensions tab not save properly.
 This might happen with other tabs.
 Let me know if you notice them